ricargoes/liitaf/gd/bible/en/progression.md

 ### Academy scene scores
 Studying in the academy pass periods awards 1 PP point.

 Each scene with a NPC awards 0-1 point or, exceptionally, 2 points.
+0 is rare, some scenes didn't even have that option.
+2 is even more rare, only 1 or 2 scenes per NPC have this option.

 CP scores are available in NPC scenes at the academy and the maximum amount will depend on the NP tier (available CP = Tier - 2 (min.
 0)).